Cristina Mandrini

-Cristina Hemilse Mandrini is an Argentinian solar physicist.
+Cristina Hemilse Mandrini is an Argentine solar physicist.
 She is currently a researcher at the Argentinian National Council for Scientific and Technical Research (CONICET) and a professor at the University of Buenos Aires.
+Between 2011 and 2014 she was the President of the Asociación Argentina de Astronomía (Argentine Astronomy Association).

 Background and scientific career

 Mandrini completed her PhD in solar physics at the University of Buenos Aires in 1989.
 She took up a position as a researcher at CONICET in 1991 and was appointed Professor at the University of Buenos Aires in 2000.
 Mandrini is a strong advocate of Argentinian science, most notably via active involvement in the International Astronomical Union at a range of levels for more than two decades.

 Research interests

 Mandrini's research centres on the dynamics and structure of the coronal magnetic field and its role in solar flares, coronal mass ejections and coronal heating.
 She has also studied wave modes in the corona as a potential fingerprint of specific coronal heating mechanisms.